berlinonline/berlin_dataportal_usage/README.md

 Statistics are given in both CSV (split over two files) and JSON (one combined file).

 Until 2019-12-31, usage statistics were collected with our internal _BerlinOnline Site Statistics_ (BOSS) tool.
-As of 2020-01-01 we have stopped using BOSS on the Berlin Open Data Portal, and replaced it with [Webtrekk](https://www.webtrekk.com).
+As of 2020-01-01 we have stopped using BOSS on the Berlin Open Data Portal, and replaced it with [Webtrekk Analytics](https://www.webtrekk.com/de/produkte/analytics/).
 Webtrekk has been in use since February 2019.
 While BOSS and Webtrekk provide the same metrics, the actual results differ.
 We have written a little bit on [how and possible why BOSS and Webtrekk differ with respect to their results](boss-vs-webtrekk.md).

 The historic BOSS data has been moved to `data/historic`, while the current Webtrekk data resides in `data/current`.